rkalis/dotfiles/README.md

   * week.fish - Returns the current week number

 ### Git (git/)
-* setup.sh - Symlinks all git files to ~/
+* setup.sh - Symlinks all git files to `~/`
 * .gitignore_global - Contains global gitignores, such as OS-specific files and several compiled files
 * .gitconfig - Sets several global Git variables

 ### Hammerspoon (hammerspoon/)
-* setup.sh - Symlinks all lua and AppleScript files to ~/.hammerspoon/
+* setup.sh - Symlinks all lua and AppleScript files to `~/.hammerspoon/`
-* init.lua - Contains the main Hammerspoon config
+* init.lua - Contains the main Hammerspoon config, importing the others
+* asim.lua - Utility for using applescript files
+* hyper.lua - Binds the "F18" key to a Hyper mode, which can be used for global commands
+* spectacle.lua - Window and monitor management using hyper mode
-* togglevpn.lua - Binds a shortcut to the execution of togglevpn.applescript
+* togglevpn.lua - Binds a shortcut to the execution of `togglevpn.applescript`
 * togglevpn.applescript - Toggles Viscosity vpn connection

+### Karabiner (karabiner/)
+* setup.sh - Symlinks Karabiner settings to `~/.config/karabiner`
+* karabiner.json - Binds the CAPS LOCK key to "F18" to use with hammerspoon

 ### OS X Preferences (osx/)
-* set_defaults.sh - Executes a long list of commands pertaining to OS X Preferences
+* setup.sh - Executes a long list of commands pertaining to macOS Preferences

 ### Packages (packages/)
 * setup.sh - Installs the contents of the .list files and the Brewfile

+### Python (python/)
+* setup.sh - Creates the conda envs for the .list files, and installs their contents to the specific envs

 ### Repositories (repos/)
 * setup.sh - Clones the repositories in the .list files at the corresponding